 The second method is to barre the D, G, and B strings with your third finger.
 If you do this, you’ll probably mute the high E string.
 That’s fine.
 A few jazz Jedis are able to bend their third fingers so the first string still rings clearly, but as we’ve already said, you can leave that note out anyway.

-How to play a C chord on guitar: easy C chord variations
+How to play the C chord on guitar: easy C chord variations

 Here are two alternatives to an open C major chord that sound great and give you different sonic options.
 The first, Cadd9, is extremely common, especially when switching between C and G major chords, because it is similar to a common G major shape.